-Any popular web browser, such as Google Chrome, Mozilla Firefox, Internet Explorer, Safari or Opera has at least one thing in common – title tags are displayed on the tabs, as shown below:
+Any modern web browser, such as Google Chrome, Mozilla Firefox, Internet Explorer, Safari or Opera has at least one thing in common "” title tags are displayed on the tabs, as shown below:

 Search Engine Results Show Your Title Tag:

-A targeted keyword search, branded keyword search or a brand search for your website returns search snippets of your website, as shown below.
-The first, highlighted line in a search snippet is the title tag of a page.
+A brand search for your website using your brand name returns search snippets of your website, as shown below.
+The first, blue line in a search snippet is the title tag of a page.

 Filenames of Saved Web Pages Include Title Tags: